 Climbing the Stairway to Heaven

 The main access points in the Haiku Stairs are located on the North Shore of Oahu.
-There are three points that are commonly used to access the trail: Waimea Bay, Haena State Park, and Olomana.
+Three points are commonly used to access the trail: Waimea Bay, Haena State Park, and Olomana.

 Waimea Bay is a beach located on the North Shore of Oahu in the Hawaiian Islands.
 It is considered one of the most beautiful and dangerous beaches in the world.
-The beach has a large, steep cliff that rises sharply from the water.
+The beach has a steep cliff rising sharply from the water.

 Haena State Park is a beautiful place on the north shore of Oahu.
 It’s known for its stunning scenery and hiking trails, including the famous Stairway to Heaven.
 The park is also home to many rare and endangered plants and animals, making it a popular destination for nature lovers.